shaziyev/dark-software-factory/README.md

 The spec includes:
 - Product requirements
 - Technical constraints / Implementation guidance
-- Acceptance criteria (test cases)
+- Acceptance criteria / Test cases

 Some people might argue that this is Level 4 Agentic Engineering, since the acceptance criteria effectively define the tests.